urueedi/kazoo-provision/README.md

 THIS IS BETA CODE IT WORKS BUT WAIT UNTIL IS VERSION 1 OUT, THEN INTEGRATION FINISHED WITH MONSTER-UI

 Install procedure
 ----------------------------------------------------------------------------------------
 1. INSTALL kazoo-platform
 2. INSTALL monster-ui (from this repository because of adds in ui) AND php for webserver
 4. INSTALL THIS in a WEBFOLDER where the monster-ui is
 5. INSTALL with setup.php the database and add some brands on couchdb
-6. set in config.php your couochdb nodes in $hosts="localhost ...... "
+6. set in config.php your couochdb nodes in $hosts="localhost.. "
 7. To use https we use lets-encrypt after 27 of july 2015
+8. To use Plug&Play for ip-phones you need openwrt and luci with dnsmasq from this github site
+9. If you need Quality of Service (No chrrr in line) there is also in OpenWRT included (qos-luci)
 ----------------------------------------------------------------------------------------

 Add a New Brand or Phones to support provision (Panasonic or so...)
 ---------------------------------------------------------------------